THIS IS A OVERVIEW OF THE HOME SELLING PROCESS USING A PASSPORT REALTY MLS FLAT PRICE LISTING

-Passport Realty provides a Comparable Market Analysis Report (CMA) as a feature of the Flat Price MLS Listing service.
-This CMA is the same report used by a Listing Agent to recommend a price to list your home on the MLS.
-The CMA is provided as part of the $299 package fee.
+Passport Realty Inc provides a list of currently listed and recently sold comparable properties as a feature of the Flat Price MLS Listing service.
+This list displays the same data used by any other Listing Agent to recommend a price to list your home on the MLS.
+The data list is provided as part of the $299 package fee.
 There is no additional charge for it.

 The use of the County Property Appraiser website provides a great source of information.
 The site can display the location of your house within your area of town or subdivision.
 Several layers can be added to the map to display the actual selling price of surrounding properties for the past year.
 This will give you a good idea of the past sales.
 Commercial sites such as Realtor.com, Zillow and Trulia can be used to display properties in your area currently up for sale.
 Keep in mind that the projected sales values are no way near as accurate as actual sales dollars values recorded on the MLS and Property Appraiser sites.

 Overpricing your house can hurt on both the front end and the back end of a transaction.
 On the front end many Buyers will not consider a house they feel is greatly overpriced.
 This eliminates many potential buyers.
 On the back end, a Buyers financing will be greatly affected if an appraisal value of your home does not come back at contract purchase price.